 What do I need to do?

 1. Ensure that you still have the Mac App Store version of Flume (2.4.2) in your /Applications folder.
-If not, click here to find out how to re-download and restore your in-app purchase before moving to Step 2.
+If you don't have it anymore, you can still download it - click here to find out how to re-download and restore your in-app purchase before moving to Step 2.

 IMPORTANT: If Flume 2.4.2 crashes on launch, click here to follow the crash workaround below.